-Note: Emergencies and non-emergency referrals to other provinces (except Quebec) are covered by MSP, if pre-approved by MSP, as if the expenses had been incurred in BC.
-Other out of province non-emergency eligible expenses, that are incurred within Canada, are covered by this Extended Health benefit as if those expenses had been incurred in the person's province of residence, subject to the deductible, coinsurance and maximums.
-Out of country non-emergency eligible expenses are covered by this Extended Health benefit as if those expenses had been incurred in BC.
+Out-of-province non-emergency eligible expenses, that are incurred within Canada, are covered by this Extended Health benefit as if those expenses had been incurred in the person's province of residence, subject to the deductible, coinsurance and maximums.

+Note: Non-emergency referrals to other provinces (except Quebec) are covered by MSP, if pre-approved by MSP, as if the expenses had been incurred in BC.

+Out-of-country non-emergency

+eligible expenses are covered by this Extended Health benefit as if those expenses had been incurred in BC, subject to the deductible, coinsurance and maximums.

-- Paramedical items and prosthetic devices: Oxygen, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars (but not elastic or foam supports), trusses and rigid support braces.
-Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis. - Physiotherapist: Fees of a registered physiotherapist. - Podiatrist: Fees of a registered podiatrist up to \$400 per person per calendar year, but not including the cost of x-rays taken by a podiatrist.
-You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - Prescription drugs: See above. - Psychologist: Fees of a registered psychologist or a registered clinical counselor up to a combined maximum of \$900 per person per calendar year.
-You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - Registered Nurse: Fees of a Registered Nurse (who is not related to you) for special duty nursing in acute cases where the service is recommended by a physician.
+Paramedical items and prosthetic

+devices: Oxygen, artificial limbs or eyes, ostomy and ileostomy supplies, walkers, canes and cane tips, crutches, splints, casts, collars (but not elastic or foam supports), trusses and rigid support braces.
+Myoelectrical limbs are excluded but Pacific Blue Cross will pay the equivalent of a standard prosthesis.

+Physiotherapist: Fees of a registered physiotherapist up to \$700 per person per calendar year.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.

+Podiatrist: Fees of a registered podiatrist up to \$500 per person per calendar year, but not including the costs of x-rays taken by a podiatrist.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.

+Prescription drugs: Cost of prescription drugs purchased from a licensed pharmacy and that are authorized for payment under the BC PharmaCare Formulary.
+This benefit includes oral contraceptives, but does not include contraceptive devices, preventative vaccines, vitamin injections, food supplements, lifestyle drugs as determined by Pacific Blue Cross, erectile dysfunction drugs, medications used to treat or replace an addiction or habituation except methadone, drugs which can be bought without a prescription, fertility drugs, or drugs not approved under the Food & Drugs Act for sale and distribution in Canada.

+Psychologist: Fees of a registered psychologist, including a registered clinical counselor and registered social worker, up to \$500 (combined annual maximum) per person per calendar year.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.

+Registered Nurse: Fees of a Registered Nurse (who is not related to you) for special duty nursing in acute cases where the service is recommended by a physician.

-- Speech Therapist: Fees of a registered speech therapist, when referred by a physician, up to \$100 per person per calendar year.
-You will be reimbursed up to 80% of this maximum after the calendar year deductible has been satisfied. - Surgical stockings and brassieres: 2 pairs of stockings per person per calendar year; 1 brassiere per person per calendar year when required as a result of medical treatment for injury or illness. - Vision care: Cost of prescribed eyeglasses or repair of eyewear and/or frames or prescribed contact lenses.
+Speech Therapist: Fees of a registered speech therapist, when referred by a physician, up to \$500 per person per calendar year.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.

+Surgical stockings and brassieres: 2 pairs of stockings per person per calendar year; 1 brassiere per person per calendar year when required as a result of medical treatment for injury or illness.

+Vision care: Cost of prescribed eyeglasses and/or frames or prescribed contact lenses; or equivalent corrective laser surgery.
 The maximum is \$350 per person every 24 months.
-You will be reimbursed up to 100% of this maximum after the calendar year deductible has been satisfied.
-Note: Coverage for dependent students ceases at age 25. - Wigs or hairpieces: Cost of wigs or hairpieces when required as a result of medical treatment, injury, alopecia areata, alopecia universalis or alopecia totalis to a lifetime maximum of \$500 per person.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.

+Wigs or hairpieces: Cost of wigs or hairpieces when required as a result of medical treatment, injury, alopecia areata, alopecia universalis or alopecia totalis to a lifetime maximum of \$500per person.
+You will be reimbursed 80% of this maximum after the calendar year deductible has been satisfied.